NURSE ASSISTANT PROGRAM

-Train to become an entry-level care giver: observe patient conditions, report changes to the nursing staff, assist patients/residents with the activities of daily living, and become culturally sensitive to the specific needs of all patients/residents, under the supervision of a Licensed Practical Nurse or Registered Nurse.
-The one semester, 6 credit-hour certificate program, approved by the Illinois Department of Public Health, features day and evening classes in a state of the art facility or in rural settings and practice with a human-like simulator named iStan.
+Train to become an entry-level care giver.
+In this role, you will observe patient conditions, report changes to the nursing staff, assist patients/residents with the activities of daily living, and become culturally sensitive to the specific needs of all patients/residents, under the supervision of a Licensed Practical Nurse or Registered Nurse.

 Our one semester, 6 credit-hour certificate program, approved by the Illinois Department of Public Health, features day and evening classes in a state-of-the-art facility or in rural settings.
 You will receive practice and information on:

 (including caring for the terminally ill and patients with Alzheimer and related dementias)

 (safety, lifting, moving and transporting patients, cardiopulmonary resuscitation)

 Sit for the Illinois nurse aide competency state exam after course completion.
 Visit the Illinois Nurse Aide Testing

 The long-term care needs of an increasing elderly population make for stable work for home nursing assistants.
 You may work in long-term care facilities, adult day care centers, home-care agencies, medical and mental health centers, or hospitals.

 Click to view catalog program notes and certificate information